PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 \section{Online A/B Experiments}

-We perform online A/B experiments to evaluate \pinrec \ as a candidate generator, measuring its impact on user engagement and confirming its online controllability.
-The items recommended by \pinrec \ are passed through (unmodified) ranking and blending stages on each surface, alongside other candidate generators, to produce the final results shown to users.
-We tested on the three major surfaces: Homefeed, Search and Related Pins.
+We perform online A/B experiments to evaluate \pinrec \ as a Candidate Generator (CG), measuring its impact on user engagement and its ability to tune the trade-off between business metrics.
+The items recommended by \pinrec \ are passed through (unmodified) ranking and blending stages on each surface, alongside other Candidate Generators (CGs), to produce the final results shown to users.
+We tested on the three major surfaces: Home Feed, Search and Related Pins.